top of page

 IELTS

-Irregular plurals appear constantly in IELTS Listening Part 1, where writing child instead of children means you lose the mark.
+Irregular plurals appear constantly in IELTS Listening Part 1.
+Writing child instead of children means you lose the mark.
 They also show up in Reading tasks such as matching, classification, and sentence completion.

 PTE